10+2 common misconceptions about aerodynamics

 8. "Lift is due to pressure difference between upper and lower part".

-First we have to define pressure: a perpendicular FORCE per unit area.
+First, we have to define pressure: a perpendicular FORCE per unit area.
 So, how can the existence of the lift "force" be justified by a simple pressure difference (after all, pressures are only distributed FORCES!)?
-In other words, "a distributed force try to justify another force"; this is simplistic in a more formal context and does not help to answer the question of the origin of such a force.
+In other words, "a distributed force tries to justify another force"; this is simplistic in a more formal context and does not help to answer the question of the origin of such a force.
 The question should be: Where do such 'distributed forces' come from? and the real answer should be to look for a justification for the existence of such distributed forces (pressures).
-Velocity field is the answer; velocity causes pressures and shear (tangential) stresses, which also contribute to lift under some operating conditions! (i.e., an airfoil at low AoA range).
-So, in the strictest sense, not only "(perpendicular) PRESSURE difference" causes lift.
+The velocity field is the answer; velocity causes normal and shear (tangential) stresses, which also contribute to lift under some operating conditions! (i.e., an airfoil at a low AoA range).
+So, in the strictest sense, not only "(perpendicular) PRESSURE difference" cause lift.
 The velocity (and vorticity) field causes it all!

 Also see: Does vorticity "induces" velocity? (librepenzzzador.blogspot.com)